nmarks99/dotfiles/README.md

 ### Qtile
 `exec qtile start`

+## Fix clangd missing C++ headers
+On Ubuntu 22.04, clangd in neovim couldn't find the system headers.
+`sudo apt install libstdc++-12-dev` seemed to fix the issue.

 ## Fix CH341 Drivers
 This driver should be already installed on ubuntu 22.04, but there is a bug